sinabaghal/VariationalAutoEncoderforHeston/Variational Auto Encoder for Heston Model.md

 ### Variational Autoencoders

-Autoencoders are neural networks designed to take an input and learn a compressed or intermediate representation of it, often called a "latent" representation.
-This intermediate representation captures the essential features of the input in a reduced form.
-The autoencoder then uses a decoder to reconstruct the original input from this latent representation.
-However, traditional autoencoders are generally deterministic—they simply aim to reconstruct the input as accurately as possible without explicitly modeling the underlying data distribution.
+This section provides a brief overview of variational autoencoders (VAEs).
+For a deeper understanding, refer to [^1].
+Video lectures [^2] are also an excellent resource for learning the core concepts of VAEs.

-Probabilistic Autoencoders, such as Variational Autoencoders (VAEs), go a step further by introducing a probabilistic framework that allows them not only to reconstruct the input but also to generate new data.
+Variational autoencoders (VAEs) belong to a broader family of probabilistic autoencoders.
+Unlike deterministic autoencoders, probabilistic autoencoders introduce a probabilistic framework that enables them not only to reconstruct input data but also to generate new data.
 In this framework, the encoder and decoder are no longer deterministic mappings; instead, they represent probabilistic distributions.
-The encoder maps an input $$x$$ to a distribution over the latent space, encoding the input into a conditional distribution of latent variables, rather than a single point.
-The decoder then takes a sample from this latent distribution to produce a conditional distribution over possible reconstructions of $$x$$.
+The encoder maps an input $$x$$ to a distribution over the latent space, encoding it into a conditional distribution of latent variables rather than a single point.
+The decoder then samples from this latent distribution to produce a conditional distribution over possible reconstructions of $$x$$.
 In probabilistic autoencoders, we can denote these conditional distributions as $$f$$ and $$g$$ for the encoder and decoder, respectively:

 - $$f: P(h \mid x; W_f)$$, where $$h$$ is the latent representation conditioned on the input $$x$$, and $$W_f$$ are the parameters of the encoder.
 This distribution captures the probability of various representations $$h$$ given the input $$x$$.